Optimizing Design System Usage with Analytics and Metrics

-Learn how to measure the adoption of your design system with user-reported and analytical metrics in the third article of the Navigating Adoption series.
+Learn how to measure the adoption of your design system with user-reported metrics and analytics in the third article of the Navigating Adoption series.

 Previously in our adoption series, we've discussed why you should care about adoption, the challenges you'll likely face, and how to overcome them.
 To better understand how successful you are, we need to learn how to measure adoption to determine success.
 Once again, we've got you covered!

-We've talked to our users and done the research to compile the definitive ways to measure design system adoption inspired by popular design systems.
+We've talked to our users and done the research to compile the definitive ways to measure design system metrics and analytics inspired by popular design systems.
 We'll go over the different kinds of user-reported and analytical metrics, inspiration from successful implementations, and the benefits of each to help you determine what works best for your team.

 User-reported metrics